timsilog/amqProgressExtension/README.md

 ## 3. What we do with the information

 The data is simply used to show each user which songs they've encountered and how many times they have gotten them right or wrong.
+The videos/mp3's can be viewed for the user to study.